kushshrestha01/data-structures-and-algorithms/401-code-challenges/README/Linked-List(Code Challenge).md

 ## Challenge Description
 1. A function append takes in an int value and appends it to the end of the linked list . <br/>
 2. A function insertBefore which takes target value and new value and adds a new node with the given newValue immediately before the target value node . <br/>
-3.A function insertAfter which takes target value and new value and adds a new node with the given newValue immediately after the target value node . <br/>
+3. A function insertAfter which takes target value and new value and adds a new node with the given newValue immediately after the target value node . <br/>

 ## Approach & Efficiency